coreyjonoliver/dwolla-sdk-dotnet/README.markdown

 1. Open the Samples.sln file in Visual Studio.
 2. Define the `dwollaAppId` and `dwollaAppSecret` attributes in the `Web.config` file with your Dwolla application key and secret respectively.
-2. Right-click on a desired web project and click `View in Browser`.
+2. Right-click on the web project labeled `Samples` and click `View in Browser`.

 Usage
 -----